 The effect of VNS varies widely among people with epilepsy.
 Some people see a significant improvement, while others do not find that it helps.
-It usually begins to have effects right after surgery, but it can sometimes take up to 2 years to make a difference.
+It usually begins to have effects right after surgery, but it can sometimes take up to a year to make a difference, according to the Epilepsy Society.
 It is also unlikely to stop seizures completely.

 According to research from 2020,